m-hito/Blender-Notes/README.md

 # Modes 🔀
+There are various modes in blender to model freely, Object mode, Edit mode, Scult mode and more but basic are object and edit mode.
+Object mode u can select many parts, and edit individually in edit mode for more control.
+Edit mode enables special modes such  as "Select mode" To select each faces/Vertex/Edges part of object more freely.
+**ViewPort** Is basically the workspace u will be working at

+0) **Viewport Modes**
+    - WireFrame: Display only edges of geometry without surface.
+    - Toggle X-ray: Transparent scene display, allow selecting through items.
+    - Material Preview: View material/ color of objects

+1) Object mode
+   - Add objects/ select each object
+2) Edit mode
+   - Select mode/ Of the selected objects in object mode

 | **Object Mode**                          | **Edit Mode**                               |
 |------------------------------------------|---------------------------------------------|
 | G = Move object                          | G = Move/slide vertices/edges/faces         |